pmlmodelling/pylag/doc/documentation/overview.rst

 ^^^^^^^^^^^^^

 Objects of type NumIntegrator compute changes in a particle's position due to resolved motions.
-At present, PyLag includes fourth-order Runga Kutta methods for advection in two and three dimensions.
+At present, PyLag includes fourth-order Runge-Kutta methods for advection in two and three dimensions.

 NetCDFLogger